 Hagerty is the best temporary car insurance company if you have a collector or classic car that you want to insure.
 It also offers international insurance, watercraft insurance, and motorcycle insurance in some regions.
 Policies are underwritten by Nationwide, and you can get a quote by entering your information online or calling the company.

-Depending on how you use your collector car, whether you keep it in storage, drive it daily, or enter it in shows, you don’t have to pay the full insurance rate with Hagerty.
+Depending on how you use your collector car, whether you keep it in storage, drive it to club functions, or enter it in shows, you don’t have to pay the full insurance rate with Hagerty.
 Specific rates aren’t published on their site, but they claim to save you up to 36% on premiums.

-You need to file a claim over the phone with an agent and will get more personal service than some other larger companies.
+You can file a claim over the phone with an agent, online or by calling the Hagerty Claims Department.
 However, if you’re a high-risk driver or had a past DUI, Hagerty won’t insure you.